Skip to main content

 What is a PET scan?

-PET is a nuclear imaging te The tracer is what allows doctors to see how your body tissues absorb and use different chemicals in real time.
+PET is a nuclear imaging test that allows doctors to see how your body tissues absorb and use different chemicals in real time.
+The PET scan allows doctors to evaluate a variety of diseases anywhere in the body, including the heart and brain.

 What conditions does a PET scan help diagnose?